But Jesus made no further answer, and Pilate was amazed. Mark 15:4

 The Crowd Chooses Barabbas

-6 Now at the feast he used to release to them one prisoner, whomever they requested.
-7 There was one called Barabbas, bound with his fellow insurgents, men who in the insurrection had committed murder.
+6 Now at the feast Pilate used to release one prisoner to them, whomever they requested.
+7 One of the prisoners was Barabbas, bound with his fellow insurgents, men who in the insurrection had committed murder.
 8 The multitude, crying aloud, began to ask him to do as he had always done for them.
 9 Pilate answered them, saying, “Do you want me to release to you the King of the Jews?”
 10 For he knew that it was because of envy that the chief priests had delivered him up.
 11 But the chief priests stirred up the crowd, that he might release Barabbas to them instead.
 12 Pilate again asked them, “What then should I do to him whom you call the King of the Jews?”

 13 They cried out again, “Crucify him!”